Last Updated on September 5, 2022 by Grow with Bovees

 Scientific research conducted by the plant pathologist Alex Shigo, into compartmentalization, in the late 70s called into question this accepted practice.
 This, along with later work corroborating Shigo’s findings, has led to an entirely new approach.

-How Should It Be Done?
+Should I Seal a Tree Wound – If So, How Should It Be Done?

 Shigo found that rather than helping, tree pruning sealer actually hindered the process of natural healing by sealing in potentially problematic moisture, providing nourishment for pathogens, and preventing the vital and much healthier recovery process of compartmentalization.